namazso/FNFBRServer/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+The full text of AGPLv3 can be found in the COPYING file.

+As a special exception, NAudio.Vorbis and its dependencies are allowed to be used distributed under their original (Microsoft Public License) license when used in combination with this software.